ntsystemsit/ntsystemsit.github.io/_posts/2017-03-15-Aure-Site-Recovery-Deployment-Planner.md

 ```

 A complete list of all switches can be seen [here](https://docs.microsoft.com/en-us/azure/site-recovery/site-recovery-deployment-planner).

-The report is saved as DeploymentPlannerReport file and can be opened with Excel.
+The report is named as "DeploymentPlannerReport" and can be opened with Excel.

 ![Report]({{ site.url }}/assets/2017/2017-03-15 20_49_42-DeploymentPlannerReport_63625173741434777714.xlsm - Excel.png)

-What we can see from the Excel Report is basically the number of profiles VM’s, the compatible and incompatible VM’s.
+What we can see from the Excel Report is basically the number of profiled, compatible and incompatible VM’s.
 If we click on details, we can get the name of the not compatible VM.
 In my case a VM’s has a Disk with 10TB VMDK attached.
 (Azure has a limit of 1TB per disk).

 ![Report]({{ site.url }}/assets/2017/2017-03-15 21_26_43-DeploymentPlannerReport_63625173741434777714.xlsm - Excel.png)